 Think beyond the sales reps

 When launching a new product, most managers go the usual route and leave the promotional work to the sales force.
 However, this strategy is far from efficient in the modern day and age.
-As we’ve written before, sales rep access is declining across the board.
+As we’ve written, sales rep access is declining across the board.
 At the same time, physicians have as little as 3 minutes per single call (depending on the country).
 Finally, sales reps are by far one of the most expensive promotional methods for new launches.

 New pharma product launches need to be aided with a successful multi-channel strategy.
 By incorporating a mix of email, content marketing, e-detailing apps, and other digital channels, HCPs will be able to get much more information in a shorter time frame.
 When it comes to delivering actionable content that presents scientific publication results, we have found videos to be the most effective.